 The Cambrian Way is a walking route over the mountains of Wales.
 It is is 291 miles (485km) in length and was the idea of the late Tony Drake, a long time member of the Ramblers.
-Tony Drake was active in the setting up of the Cotswold Way, the Offa’s Dyke route and the Youth Hostels Association.
+Tony Drake was active in the setting up of the Cotswold Way, the Offa’s Dyke route and the Youth Hostel Association.
 In the 1970’s he worked towards the establishment of the long distance path and devised a wild walking route from the South of Wales to the North of Wales taking in the many mountain ranges along the way.

 Hostels and Bunkhouses on the Cambrian Way.

 Independent Hostels provide ideal accommodation for walkers, with drying rooms and a warm welcome at the end of the day.
-There many independent hostels in the areas crossed by the route of the Cambrian Way and the maps above shows all of these which are within 5km of the walk.
+There are many independent hostels in the areas crossed by the route of the Cambrian Way and the map above shows all of these which are within 5km of the walk.

 Ty’n y Berth Mountain Centre is 3 miles from where the Cambrian Way crosses the A487 on the Talyllyn Pass.
 If booked in advance (subject to availability) the centre can provide transport to and from The Way or Machynlleth Station.
 Ty’n y Berth provides ideal accommodation for groups of walkers with drying facilities for wet weather gear and laundry hire.
 Evening meal, cooked breakfast and packed lunch can be provided if pre-booked and there is a self catering kitchen.

-In addition to the independent hostels listed above the Cambrian Way also passes close to some Youth Hostels including Llanddeusant Youth Hostel, Pen-y-Pass Youth Hostel, Idwall Cottage Youth Hostel and Bryn Gwynant Youth Hostel and Conway Youth Hostel.
+In addition to the independent hostels listed above, the Cambrian Way also passes close to some Youth Hostels including Llanddeusant Youth Hostel, Pen-y-Pass Youth Hostel, Idwall Cottage Youth Hostel and Bryn Gwynant Youth Hostel and Conway Youth Hostel.
 Details of these can be found on the YHA website.